“Do I need to disinfect that?”

 It happens at gyms across the world every day.
 A member uses a piece of equipment and leaves their sticky, stinky sweat all over the machine without wiping it when they’re done.
 Aside from being bad manners, this is a dangerous practice.

 Sweat is known for spreading skin and fungal infections including MRSA, pityriasis rosea, and ringworm.
-Failing to disinfect surfaces in your gym or fitness center puts dozens of people at risk for contracting these unpleasant gym infections.
+Failing to disinfect surfaces in your gym or fitness center puts other people at risk for contracting these unpleasant gym infections.

 But it’s also difficult to know what cleaning products to use to disinfect your expensive gym equipment.
 Read this article to learn what you should and should not use to clean and disinfect machines, benches, weights, and more.

 Vomit is categorized as a biohazard material and is best known for spreading norovirus.
-It’s even more dangerous if blood is found in it, which can cause infections such as HIV, Hepatitis B, or Hepatitis C.
+It’s even more dangerous if blood is found in it.
+As mentioned, blood can cause infections such as HIV, Hepatitis B, or Hepatitis C.

-Whenever vomit is comes into contact with a surface, you’ll need a cleaning crew over ASAP to thoroughly disinfect the area.
-Make sure they deodorize the space as well because the stench of vomit tends to linger long after the incident happens.
+Whenever vomit is comes into contact with a surface, you’ll need trained cleaning personnel to thoroughly disinfect the area.
+Make sure they deodorize the space as well!

 4. A KNOWN PATHOGEN IS TRANSFERRED TO A SURFACE

-- Let’s say a person diagnosed with Clostridium difficile visits a clinic for treatment.
+- Let’s say a person who thinks they may have the flu visits a clinic for treatment.
 During their visit, they touch several surfaces and sneeze a few times.

 - Or someone with strep throat goes grocery shopping for essential items.
 While they’re in the store, they touch uncovered produce without sanitizing their hands.

-Since there’s no way you can prevent sick people from entering your facility entirely, you’ll need to make sure your cleaning schedule includes regular sanitizing and disinfecting.
+Since there’s no way to prevent sick people from entering your facility entirely, you should be sure your cleaning schedule includes regular sanitizing and disinfecting.

 5. RAW FOOD TOUCHES A SURFACE

 This is a common way food poisoning happens.
-When preparing raw food, especially meat, it’s standard practice to disinfect materials after use.
+When preparing raw food, especially meat, it’s standard practice to disinfect kitchen implements after use.

 Even if you don’t prepare food in your facility, there’s still a threat of foodborne illness.
 Think communal eating areas, counters, and even refrigerators and microwaves.

-If people eat or prepare meals anywhere in your business, you’ll need to make sure those spaces are disinfected religiously.
+If people eat or prepare meals anywhere in your business, you’ll need to make sure those spaces are disinfected.

 Shockingly, fecal matter and urine are among the top ways bacteria and viruses spread.
 If you think that these elements are only limited to your restrooms, think again.
-It’s been reported that 4 out of 5 people don’t wash their hands after using the bathroom.
+Believe it or not, many people don’t wash their hands properly or at all after using the restroom.

 Because of this, it’s no surprise that 20% of office coffee mugs contain fecal matter.
 Since urine and feces are bodily fluids, they have the potential to spread contagions as well as particles.
-Norovirus is a common infection that can spread via fecal matter, in addition to E. coli.
+Norovirus and E.coli are common infections that can spread via fecal matter.

-Fecal matter or urine can get on your surfaces in a number of ways:
+Fecal matter or urine can make their way surfaces in a number of ways:

-– A parent accidentally smears some poop while changing their baby’s diaper on a table.
+- A baby’s diaper accidentally leaks on a changing table.

-– A child has an “oopsies” while visiting your facility and couldn’t make it to the bathroom in time.
+- A child has an “oopsie” while visiting your facility.

 Though you may not be fully aware that fecal matter has contaminated a surface in your business, this is why it’s important to ABD – Always Be Disinfecting.